Energy-Enhanced Dimension Eight SMEFT Effects in VBF Higgs production: geoSMEFT and compatible operator bases

 which becomes relevant post-spontaneous symmetry breaking, is inconsistent with the geoSMEFT basis but can be substituted with operators from Ref.~\cite{Murphy:2020rsh} that align with the geoSMEFT and do not generate two- or three-point functions due to their complete reliance on derivatives~\footnote{Explicitly, $Q^{(1)}_{H^4} = (D_\mu H^\dag D_\nu H)(D^\nu H^\dag D^\mu H)$, $Q^{(2)}_{H^4} = (D_\mu H^\dag D_\nu H)(D^\mu H^\dag D^\nu H)$ and $Q^{(3)}_{H^4} = (D^\mu H^\dag D_\mu H)(D^\nu H^\dag D^\nu H)$.}.
 All operators in this study are presented in the geoSMEFT basis as described in Ref. ~\cite{Corbett:2023yhk}.

-The operators listed in Tables~\ref{tab:D8_nongeo_ops1} and \ref{tab:D8_nongeo_ops2} were already examined in Ref.~\cite{Corbett:2023yhk} in the context of $VH$ production.
+The operators listed in Tables~\ref{tab:D8_nongeo_ops1} and~\ref{tab:D8_nongeo_ops2} were already examined in Ref.~\cite{Corbett:2023yhk} in the context of $VH$ production.
 This overlap is expected because the processes are related by crossing symmetry.
-In that reference, it was shown that these tables include all the dimension-eight operators that can interfere with the SM in $VH$ production.
-Initially, it might seem that flavor and CP assumptions are not required since other operator classes are excluded because they do not match the helicity structure of the SM.
-However, we need to impose flavor and CP assumptions to prevent dimension six squared terms, which are of the same SMEFT order as the dimension eight SM interference terms.
-These dimension six squared terms do not align with the SM structure and could lead to an excessive number of operators.
-To control this and keep the analysis manageable, we impose CP conservation and \(U(3)^5\) flavor symmetry in Tables~\ref{tab:D8_nongeo_ops1} and \ref{tab:D8_nongeo_ops2}.
-This way, we ensure that the analysis focuses only on the relevant operators without being overwhelmed by contributions from dimension six squared terms.
+In that reference, it was shown that these tables include all the dimension‑eight operators that can interfere with the SM in $VH$ production.
+At first glance, one might think that imposing flavor and CP assumptions is unnecessary since other operator classes are naturally excluded due to a mismatch with the helicity structure of the SM.
+However, flavor and CP assumptions are crucial to address two types of dimension‑6 squared contributions, which are formally of the same SMEFT order as the dimension‑8 SM interference terms.

+The first type, arising from the square of the amplitude with one dimension‑6 vertex insertion, does not interfere with the SM amplitude.
+Such contributions, which do not align with the SM structure, are suppressed by the assumed hierarchy \( c^{(6)} \ll c^{(8)} \).
+The second type involves the interference between the SM amplitude and the amplitude with two dimension‑6 vertex insertions.
+This interference is naturally suppressed since two insertions of \( c^{(6)} \) lead to a smaller effect than a single insertion of \( c^{(8)} \), and the assumption of minimal flavor violation further constrains the flavor structure of the Wilson coefficients.
+To control the proliferation of dimension‑6 squared terms and maintain a manageable analysis, we impose CP conservation and \( U(3)^5 \) flavor symmetry in Tables~\ref{tab:D8_nongeo_ops1} and~\ref{tab:D8_nongeo_ops2}.
+These assumptions ensure that the analysis focuses solely on the relevant dimension‑8 operators without being overwhelmed by contributions from dimension‑6 squared terms.

 The operators in Table~\ref{tab:D8_nongeo_ops3}, illustrated in Fig.~\ref{fig:vbf-domin-diags} (d) can modify VBF by new contact interactions between quarks and the Higgs field, altering observables like the transverse momentum of the jets and the Higgs, as well as affecting the total cross section and angular distributions in VBF processes.
 These operators did not appear in Ref.~\cite{Corbett:2023yhk} because the authors assumed the vector boson in VH production decayed leptonically.
 While semi-leptonic versions of Table~\ref{tab:D8_nongeo_ops3}, operators in class, e.g. $L^2q^2H^2$, could play a role, Ref.~\cite{Corbett:2023yhk} assumed their effect would be suppressed by cuts on the dilepton invariant mass aimed to select out resonant $V \to \ell \ell$ production.
 We will explore the impact of the operators of Table~\ref{tab:D8_nongeo_ops3} in $VH$ more thoroughly in Sec.~\ref{sec:associated}.